Algeria Information - Page 2

 Berbers have inhabited present-day Algeria for thousands of years.

-French colonization began in 1830; in 1848 Algeria became an overseas department of France.
+French colonization began in 1830 and in 1848 Algeria became an Overseas Department of France.

 The Algerian war for independence from France began in 1954.
 Independence was achieved in 1962.

 Algeria, a member of OPEC (the Organization of Petroleum Exporting Countries), is an important gas and oil producing country.
 Other resources are phosphates, iron ore, lead, uranium and zinc.

 Industry produces the largest percentage of the country's Gross Domestic Product.
 Industries include petrochemicals, construction, light industries and food processing.

 Agricultural products are wheat, barley, oats, olives, grapes and citrus fruits.
 Livestock is reared.
 (2011)

 Crafts in Algeria are ceramics, carpets, embroidery, jewellery, leatherwork, glassware, and metalwork.